-To discuss possible changes in academic, living, and other situations after an alleged bias-related incident, contact the Title IX Coordinator at 616.877.4819.
+To discuss possible changes in academic, living and other situations after an alleged bias-related incident, students should contact the Office of the Dean of Student Affairs at 516.877.3660.

-Complaints of bias-related incidents against University employees can be filed with the Office of Human Resources or the Title IX Coordinator at 516.877.4819
+Student complaints of bias-related incidents against University employees can be filed with the Office of Human Resources or the Title IX Coordinator at 516.877.4819.